szorfein/Meteor-App/README.md

 # Meteor-App
-Minimal webblog with meteor, ionic and angular2.
+Minimal webblog with meteor, angular2, bootstrap 4 and ionic.

 ## Preview